zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 Let's add the most naive signup procedure possible.
 It should:

 - accept an email, a password, a first name, and a last name.
 - create a new user in the database.
 No password hashing, nothing fancy.
-We will work on additional security measures in the next sprint parts.
+We will work on additional security measures later in the sprint.
 - return an object containing just the `{ id }`.
+We could also return the saved `user` object or reflect back the input data.
+The key is not to return the password.

 First, we should think whether we have the necessary data structures in place.
 We have a `user` table in our database, but currently it does not contain `email` and `password` fields.
 We will need to add them to the database.

 Add a migration by running `npm run migrate:new emailPassword` to create a new migration file in the `database/migrations` folder.
-Go to the new migration file and add the necessary SQL to add `email` and `password` columns to the `user` table.
+Go to the new migration file and add the necessary SQL to add `email` and `password` text columns to the `user` table.
+The `email` field should be unique, both fields should be not nullable.

 Once it seems to be ready, try running it with `npm run migrate:latest`.
 If it fails, try again.
 If it succeeds, run `npm run gen:types` to update the TypeScript types (`database/types.ts` file), so they reflect the new `email` and `password` columns.